 Fold in the apples and walnuts.
 It will be hard to do because the batter is so thick.
 Use a rubber spatula and smush and push it around gently but firmly as needed.
 Distribute the apples and walnuts as evenly as you can.

 Pour the batter into the prepared loaf pan.
 With the back of a rubber spatula, press and smooth the top so it is mostly flat.
 For the cinnamon sugar topping, stir the cinnamon and coarse sugar together in a small bowl.
 Sprinkle evenly over the top of the batter.

-Bake for 25 minutes, loosely tent with foil, then bake for 20 additional minutes, until a toothpick inserted in the center comes out clean without any wet batter clinging to it (quick breads can be hard to judge; the best way is to take its temperature with an instant read thermometer.
-When the bread hits 195 to 200 degrees F, it's done).
-Place on a wire rack and let cool 10 minutes in pan, then turn out onto a wire rack to cool completely.
-Enjoy warm, at room temperature, and/or smeared with butter, peanut butter, or almond butter.
+Bake for 25 minutes, loosely tent with foil, then bake for 20 additional minutes, until a toothpick inserted in the center comes out clean without any wet batter clinging to it.* Place on a wire rack and let cool for 10 minutes in the pan, then turn out onto a wire rack to cool completely.
+Enjoy warm or at room temperature.